Table Of Contents_

 Note: When we compare models, we’re looking at the most elite models from each brand (we only want the best to accurately compare what each brand is capable of at the highest levels).
 In other words: the stats we’re talking about are available on the most expensive units, but may not be present for lesser models.
 But on the plus side, you can save money by picking those other models.

 Neato: Neato creates the robotic vacuums known as Botvacs.
 You can easily identify Botvacs in a line-up because they have a distinctive large, square-edged 10.9-inch front that allows for a wider brush and more detailed corner cleaning (Neato claims that the brush is 50% larger than competitors, although that seems to apply primarily to older Roomba models).
 The Botvacs use laser mapping, wall sensors, and cliff sensors to map out the nearby area and avoid bumps or drops.
+There are significant differences with Neato vs Roomba, and we detail quite a few in this guide.

 Read More: Best Vacuum Cleaner for Carpets